codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ### PHP CodeSniffer

-If you're using the [PHP Compatibility](https://github.com/PHPCompatibility/PHPCompatibility) coding standard for PHP CodeSniffer, add the following configuration to your Codacy configuration file to [define the PHP version](https://github.com/PHPCompatibility/PHPCompatibility#sniffing-your-code-for-compatibility-with-specific-php-versions) you'd like to use:
+If you're using the [PHP Compatibility](https://github.com/PHPCompatibility/PHPCompatibility) coding standard for PHP CodeSniffer, add the following configuration to your Codacy configuration file to [define the PHP version](https://github.com/PHPCompatibility/PHPCompatibility#sniffing-your-code-for-compatibility-with-specific-php-versions) you're using:

 ```yaml
 ---